ccicconetti/ccicconetti.github.io/percom2019.md

 - Algorithms for adjusting the allocation of function on computers
 - More sophisticated estimation/prediction tools
-- Further scalability, esp. as the number of function type grows
+- ~~Further scalability, esp. as the number of function type grows~~: done, to appear in a future paper
-- Integration with existing standards, e.g. [ETSI MEC](https://www.etsi.org/technologies/multi-access-edge-computing)
+- ~~Integration with existing standards, e.g. [ETSI MEC](https://www.etsi.org/technologies/multi-access-edge-computing)~~: done, see [uiiit::etsimec](https://github.com/ccicconetti/etsimec)
-- Integration with existing serverless frameworks, e.g. [Apache OpenWhisk](https://openwhisk.apache.org/)
+- ~~Integration with existing serverless frameworks, e.g. [Apache OpenWhisk](https://openwhisk.apache.org/)~~: done, see [this page](https://github.com/ccicconetti/serverlessonedge/blob/master/docs/openwhisk_integration.md) in the Serverless on Edge framework
 - Field testing, esp. with small devices
 - Definition of architecture and protocols for realising full in-network processing, [Golem](https://golem.network/)-style